For Current Students

 Chosen Name Policy

 Georgetown University recognizes that many of its students use a name other than their legal name.
-Current students may elect to use a chosen first and middle name other than their legal name without documentation.
+Current students may elect to use a chosen first name other than their legal name without documentation.
 The legal name will still be used for official transcripts, diploma(s), financial aid documents, payroll, and other instances where a legal name is required by law or University policy.

-Students may enter a chosen first and middle name in lieu of their legal first and middle name online in MyAccess.
+Students may enter a chosen first name in lieu of their legal first name online in MyAccess.
 Legal last names may not be changed without documentation.
 As long as the use of the chosen name is not for the purposes of misrepresentation, the University acknowledges that a chosen name may be used where possible.
 Although students are generally free to determine the chosen names they wish to be known by, inappropriate use of the chosen name policy (including but not limited to avoiding a legal obligation or misrepresentation) may be cause for denying the request.
 Georgetown reserves the right to remove a chosen name if it is used inappropriately.
 Chosen names are limited to alphabetical characters, a hyphen, and a space.

 It is expected that students will request no more than once to elect a chosen name while enrolled at Georgetown.
-Students may always revert back to using their legal first and middle name instead of use of a chosen name.
+Students may always revert back to using their legal first name instead of use of a chosen name.

 Frequently Asked Questions